 In the midst of a pandemic that has cost hundreds of thousands of jobs and work hours, offering earned wage access – or EWA – to employees is more important than ever.
 Workers are more dependent on paychecks in times of crisis like what we’re experiencing today, due to loss of hours and loss of income, both individually and within the greater household.
-In fact, more than three quarters (78%) of Americans rely on their next paycheck.
-In addition, the gig economy and general cultural movement towards instant gratification means even salaried employees feel the traditional pay period is outdated.
+In fact, more than three-quarters (78%) of Americans rely on their next paycheck.
+In addition, the gig economy and general cultural movement towards instant gratification mean even salaried employees feel the traditional pay period is outdated.

 Offering EWA is a simple way to engage and retain employees, as well as differentiate your company from the rest for future hires.
 Here are some questions you may encounter when presenting EWA to your leadership team.